 Your pleasure craft must have the licence number displayed at all times on both sides of the boat’s bow in a contrasting colour that is easy to read.
 In Manitoba, your pleasure craft licence number must be displayed clearly and at at least 7.5 centimetres (or 3 inches) high, and the licence always needs to be carried on board.

-family arriving at cottage via boat
+A family arriving at a cottage via boat, boat registration in Manitoba concept.

-In Canada, the rules are that each boater needs to carry Pleasure Craft Operator Cards to operate any motorized pleasure craft (which does include jet skis).
-To get your Pleasure Craft Operator Card in Manitoba, you’ll need to take a boating safety course like BOATsmart!’s, and it’s always a lot better with fun lessons.With an engaging curriculum and fully narrated and animated lessons, you’ll be properly equipped with all of the safety information you need to be a safe, legal Manitoba boater.
-Plus, your Pleasure Craft Operator Card is valid in every province—so you can jet ski, fish and boat no matter the province.
+To get your Pleasure Craft Operator Card in Manitoba, you’ll need to take a boating safety course like BOATsmart!’s course.
+With an engaging curriculum and fully narrated and animated lessons, you’ll be properly equipped with all the safety information you need to be a safe, legal Manitoba boater.